thejordanclark/terraform-azure-intro/labs/lab-2.3-Azure_Backend/lab2.3-azure_backend.md

 terraform init
 ```

-Terraform will prompt you for the storage account name.
-Type the name as per the instructions above.

-> If you enter the wrong storage account name, you will get an error.
-Unfortunately you will not be able to just re-run terraform init.
-You must first remove the .terraform subdirectory by typing "rm -rf .terraform".
-You can then re-run terraform init.

 Terraform will then prompt you to migrate the existing state from the “terraform.tfstate” file to the backend in Azure.

 Type “yes”

+_Note: the screenshot may not match exactly as it shows using Azure backend instead of TFC._

 ![Terraform init with remote backend](./images/tf-init.png "Terraform init with remote backend")

-Terraform will copy the state to Azure.
-The state will be saved in a new Azure storage blob referenced in the backend configuration above.
+Terraform will copy the state to TFC.
+The state will be saved in a new TFC storage blob referenced in the backend configuration above.

 Notice that the terraform.tfstate file is left remaining.
 You should delete the file to avoid confusion.